tedkim97/tedkim97.github.io/technicals.md

 permalink: technical
 ---

-Here are my more technical past-projects/mini projects.
+Here are my more technical past-projects or guides.
 If you find anything that's incorrect or have any improvements feel free to shoot me an email.

 {% assign pages_list = site.posts %}
 {% for node in pages_list %}